 For example, your community group may have a sausage sizzle stall registered with your council.
 For each sausage sizzle your group does you will need to log on and provide the date and location of your temporary food premises.

-Please see the Streatrader website for more information or contact the Shire of Campaspe’s Environmental Health Unit on 5481 2200 or 1300 666 535.
+Please see the Streatrader website for more information or contact the Campaspe Shire’s Environmental Health Unit on 5481 2200 or 1300 666 535.